Bayezid1989/qldb-wallet/README.md

-# Welcome to your CDK TypeScript project
+# QLDB DynamoDB Serverless Wallet

 This is a blank project for CDK development with TypeScript.